This chapter includes the following sections:

 Stage 3: You create a task form.
 This form displays the task details on which you act at runtime in Oracle BPM Worklist.
 For more information, see Introduction to Generating the Task Form.

-Get an overview of use cases for human workflow and services.
+This section provides an introduction to use cases for human workflow and services.
 After that, a tutorial guides you through the design of a human task from start to finish.

 A vacation request process may start with getting the vacation details from a user and then routing the request to their manager for approval.
 User details and the organizational hierarchy can be looked up from a user directory or identity store.
 This scenario is shown in Figure 27-3.